vkandoba/user_messages_service/README.md

 # User Message Service

-Service for handling user events and managing communication logic.
+Service for handling user events and managing messages sending.

 ## How to Run